 Business looked different not so long ago.
 Agents would sketch out their negotiations on a scrap piece of paper.
 Transactions would start and end with a firm handshake agreement.
 Some people refer to this era as the “good ol’ days.”

-President, Berkshire Hathaway HomeServices
+State-of-the-Art Technology at Berkshire Hathaway HomeServices

 By Sean Cawley